huggingface/helm-common/README.md

 #### Use a docker image from private registry (with global registry)

 To use a docker image from a global private registry.
-A global registry is usefull to avoid duplicate your registry for all your images.
+A global registry is useful to avoid duplicate your registry for all your images.

 **`values.yaml`**
 ```yaml